containers/podman/docs/podman-run.1.md

    Print usage statement

 **--image-volume**, **builtin-volume**=*bind*|*tmpfs*|*ignore*
    Tells podman how to handle the builtin image volumes.

-The options are: 'bind', 'tmpfs', or 'ignore' (default 'bind')
+   The options are: `bind`, `tmpfs`, or `ignore` (default `bind`)

-    bind: A directory is created inside the container state directory and bind mounted into the container for the volumes.
+  - `bind`: A directory is created inside the container state directory and bind mounted into the container for the volumes.
-    tmpfs: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.
+  - `tmpfs`: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.
-    ignore: All volumes are just ignored and no action is taken.
+  - `ignore`: All volumes are just ignored and no action is taken.

 **-i**, **--interactive**=*true*|*false*
    Keep STDIN open even if not attached.
 The default is *false*.